You are leaving our Website

 Objectives:

-• Train your own social skills with an experienced hacker and social engineer and create your own awareness program in group work.
+- Train your own social skills with an experienced hacker and social engineer – including the detection of deepfakes and AI-based social engineering attacks – and create your own awareness program in group work.

 Target audience:

-This course is particularly suitable for participants who have had limited exposure to the full scope of information security—such as specialists in a specific domain—who now wish to broaden their perspective and gain a more comprehensive understanding.
+It is particularly suitable for participants who have had little exposure to the entire scope of information security, because they are, for example, rather experts in a specific subject area and now want to look beyond their own domain.

 Prerequisites: